Australia's Santos target of proposed $8 billion takeover bid: report

 Its backer EIG has already invested in Australia, funding Senex Energy on a coal seam gas project and taking a 12 percent stake in the junior producer in a market that faces a gas supply crunch and soaring prices.

+Santos’ biggest shareholder is China’s ENN Ecological Holdings Co, which together with private equity partner Hony Capital holds 15.1 percent of the group.

-Reporting by Sonali Paul, Wayne Cole and Jane Wardell; Additional reporting by Gary McWilliams, Ernest Scheyder and Ron Bousso; Editing by William Maclean and Lisa Shumaker
+Reporting by Sonali Paul; Additional reporting by Gary McWilliams, Ernest Scheyder and Ron Bousso; Editing by Lisa Shumaker and Richard Pullin